kalimatas/kalimatas.github.com/_posts/2017-05-31-gracefully-exit-server-in-go.markdown

 If we receive a value from `closed` channel, then we simply exit from `Run()` with `return`.

 To express the intention to terminate the task we need to send some value to the channel.
 But we can do better.
-Since a receive from a closed channel returns the zero value immediately [^1], we can just close the channel.
+Since a receive from a closed channel [returns the zero value immediately][channel-axioms], we can just close the channel.

 {% highlight go %}